alexw5335/Kotlin-Vulkan-Bindings/README.md

 For a detailed overview of the bindings themselves, see the [README](kvb-vulkan/README.md) in the bindings module.

+For a detailed overview of how the library handles native off-heap memory, see the [README](kvb-core/README.md) in the core module.

 ## Modules
 The library is separated into gradle submodules: